2010 - The Year of 101 New Adventures

 55. Fix up my car: floor mats, wash and scrub rugs, vacuum and wash the car.
 Buy a spare.

-56. Develop a system of healthy foods and snacks to eat, and only stray once a week.
+system of healthy foods and snacks to eat, and only stray once a week.

 57. Visit a city I’ve never been to, by myself or with friends.
 Stay for at least a day.